Shiva108/ai-llm-red-team-handbook/docs/Chapter_38_Continuous_Red_Teaming.md

 - **Poor Evidence Handling:** Incomplete or disorganized logs and artifacts that undermine credibility and hinder remediation.
 - **Lack of Communication:** Not keeping stakeholders informed, especially when issues arise or scopes need adjustment.
 - **Neglecting Ethics and Privacy:** Failing to properly isolate or protect sensitive data during testing, risking privacy violations.
-- **Single-Point-of-Failure Testing:** Relying on one tool or attack vector—creative adversaries will always look for alternative paths.
+- **Single-Point-of-Failure Testing:** Relying on one tool or attack vector - creative adversaries will always look for alternative paths.

 ---

-## 11.2 What Makes for Effective AI Red Teaming?
+## 38.2 What Makes for Effective AI Red Teaming?

 - **Iteration and Feedback:** Continually update threat models, methodologies, and tools based on past findings and new research.
 - **Collaboration:** Work closely with defenders, engineers, and business stakeholders for contextualized, actionable outcomes.